orb-community/orb/CONTRIBUTING.md

 ## How to Contribute
-At NS1, it makes us very happy to get pull requests, and we appreciate the time and effort it takes to put one together.
+At NetboxLabs, it makes us very happy to get pull requests, and we appreciate the time and effort it takes to put one together.
 Below are a few guidelines that can help get your pull request approved and merged quickly and easily.